How many lockdown parties did Boris Johnson and staff attend? Here’s a guide.

-The allegations are the latest in a series of claims that allege the prime minister has repeatedly breached his own government’s orders during a pandemic that has claimed 154,000 lives in Britain.

-Here’s a look at all the allegations stacked against Johnson and his government — which are being investigated by a senior civil servant who is set to publish her report this week and by the Metropolitan Police.
+“In hindsight, I should have sent everyone back inside, and I should have found some other way to thank them,” the prime minister said.

-The birthday party
+Johnson’s birthday

-ITV News reported Monday that Johnson’s wife, Carrie, helped organize a surprise party for his birthday on June 19, 2020.
-Around 30 people attended, including the interior designer who was renovating Johnson’s home at the time.
+ITV News reported that Johnson’s wife, Carrie, helped organize an afternoon surprise party attended by about 30 people for the prime minister’s birthday June 19, 2020.
 Guests reportedly sang “Happy Birthday” as Johnson was presented with a cake.

-The prime minister’s office said he attended for less than 10 minutes.

-That same evening, family and friends of the prime minister allegedly gathered inside the Johnson residence despite government rules preventing indoor social mixing.
+That same evening, the broadcaster said, family and friends gathered inside the Johnson residence.

+A Downing Street spokesperson told The Washington Post that staff members “gathered briefly in the Cabinet Room after a meeting to wish the Prime Minister a happy birthday.
+He was there for less than 10 minutes.”
+The spokesman said Johnson hosted a small number of family members outside that evening.

 ‘Wine time Fridays’